AndreiBurbulia/AndreiBurbulia/README.md

 <h1 align="center">Hi 👋, I'm Andrei</h1>

-<h3 align="center">I'm a Jr Full Stack Developer</h3>
+<h3 align="center">I'm a Junior Full Stack Web Developer</h3>
-<p> I am a young full stack web developer with a great desire to learn and know more and more things about the world of programming.
+<p> I am a young Full Stack Web Developer with a great desire to learn and know more and more things about the world of programming.
 I like to write code and test what I have written to see its functionality.
 The solid foundations of programming that I learned by attending the <a href="https://www.boolean.careers/corso/full-time?utm_source=google&utm_medium=cpc&utm_content=corso&gclid=Cj0KCQjw3f6HBhDHARIsAD_i3D-pLNOZmW8KdDtLMl6X-mM9WA9T9bnmXLMNb6lXtOMWluGaGOoaEpcaAsRIEALw_wcB" target="blank">Boolean<a/> course. <p/>

 <h3 align="center">Languages:</h3>